Global Adaptive Generative Adjustment: Global Adaptive Generative Adjustment

 In the algorithm, tuning parameters and the signal are alternatively updated by a data-driven method.
 So it avoids the time-consuming scoring searching in the traditional hyperparameter selection.
 The inputs of this algorithm are the response vector $\mathbf{y}$, the design matrix $\mathbf{X}$, the iteration number $K$ and a constant $\alpha$.
 The constant $\alpha$ can control the sparsity of the signal estimate.
 We set $\alpha=2$ in the whole simulation experiment part.
 The output of this algorithm is the signal estimate $\hat{\bm{\beta}}=\text{GAGA}(\mathbf{y},\mathbf{X},K,\alpha)$.

-As shown in Algorithm 1, the estimate on the signal $\bm{\beta}$ is updated by a ridge regression form in Line 3.
-This regression relies on a diagonal matirx $\mathbf{B}$.
+As shown in Algorithm 1, the estimate on the signal $\bm{\beta}^*$ is updated by a ridge regression form in Line 3.
+This regression relies on a diagonal matirx $\bm{\Lambda}$.
 Its diagonal elements are those personalized tuning parameters, which are updated in Line 4.
-The tuning parameter vector $\textbf{b}$ obtains a global adaptive update form in Line 4 depending on the data $\mathbf{X}$ and $\mathbf{y}$.
-Furthermore, the vector $\textbf{b}$ can provide a generative adjustment for the signal estimate in the next iteration shown in Line 3.
-After $K$ iterations, we judge a hard truncation condition in Line 10.
-The condition determines that the estimated coefficient $\hat{\beta}_j$ is shrinked to zero or not.
+The tuning parameter vector $\bm{\lambda}$ obtains a global adaptive update form in Line 4 depending on the data $\mathbf{X}$ and $\mathbf{y}$.
+Furthermore, the vector $\bm{\lambda}$ can provide a generative adjustment for the signal estimate in the next iteration shown in Line 3.
+After $K$ iterations, we judge a hard truncation condition in Line 9.
+The condition determines that the estimated coefficient $\hat{\beta}_j^{(K)}$ is shrinked to zero or not.

-In the following part of this subsection, we show the theorectical guarantees on the output of the GAGA algorithm.
+In the following part of this subsection, we show the theorectical guarantees on the output of the GAGA algorithm when the design matrix is column orthogonal.
 Those guarantees illustrate that the GAGA algorithm can provide an efficient estimate on the signal under some conditions.
 The empirical performance of the GAGA will be shown in Section 3.